Supplies for DNA Model Project:

 Need more review?

+Our DNA models are going to be on keychains.
 Students love the product of this activity, but they may need quite a bit of help at first.
-I have typically done this activity with freshman and sophmores in high schoool, but our K-6 grade group didn’t have much problem (with a little extra help from mom).
+I have typically done this activity with freshman and sophmores in high schoool, but our K-6 grade group didn’t have much problem (with a little extra help).

 Precut the Wires